Your BMW may not start in cold weather. This can affect all BMW vehicles including 1, 3, 5, 7, X1, X3, and X5 series.

 - Hood warning message on the dashboard

-- Car alarm goes off randomly when the car is locked
+- The car alarm goes off randomly when the car is locked.

 - False bonnet open warnings on iDrive